 REDIRECTOR:Result Descriptor=000000 000000

 PWB/Copy is useful when you want to move large numbers to MCP source code files to a Windows or *NIX environment.

 Since it runs in the MCP environment, PWB/Copy can access files in subdirectories that would otherwise be hidden to SMB/CIFS clients because there happens to be a file with the same name as the directory.
 It is not uncommon in MCP shops to have source file names of the following form:

 (LIB)SOURCE/APP/SOME/REPORT (LIB)SOURCE/APP/SOME/REPORT/SPECIALCASE (LIB)SOURCE/APP/SOME/REPORT/OLDVERSION

 SMB-based source copy tools running from outside the MCP (such as MCP File Copier) will only see and transfer the first of these three files.
 PWB/Copy will find and transfer all of them.

-PWB/Copy will only convert and transfer files with FILEKINDs that map to a recognized PWB file name extension.
-It will skip over object codefiles, DMSII and ISAM files, printer backup files, etc.
+PWB/Copy will only convert and transfer files with FILEKINDs that map to a recognized PWB file name extension or MCP printer-backup.
+It will skip over object codefiles, DMSII and ISAM files, etc.